What Happens If You Don't Carry Workers' Comp?

 In nearly every state, most businesses are required to have Workers' Comp Insurance if they have employees.
 Those without this insurance risk major penalties:

 Who enforces this?
 In most states, local law enforcement, business regulatory bodies, and government departments dealing with insurance fraud may be involved when an issue comes up.
-This was the case in Florida when an undercover sting nabbed 11 unlicensed and uninsured contractors, as reported by Insurance News Net.
-Each contractor was charged with not carrying Workers' Compensation Insurance and could face five years in prison if found guilty.
+The result could be a fine or even jail time.

 On top of fines and criminal charges, employees can sue businesses without coverage.
 Normally, Workers' Compensation has an "exclusive remedy" provision that protects businesses from civil lawsuits over employee injury so long as Workers' Comp benefits cover the incident.
 Without the coverage, businesses may be considered open season for plaintiff lawyers.

 Clearly, these penalties and risks are a serious matter, so be sure your business conforms to Workers' Compensation laws in your state.
 Some very small businesses may even be exempt from Workers' Comp regulations.